lockss/lockss.github.io/administrators/admin/setting-up/clockss-web-harvest-guidelines.md

 ### IP Addresses

-Enable IP address access to all content you wish preserved:
+The following CLOCKSS IP addresses need to be enabled to access the full text of the content to be preserved:

-*   171.66.236.0/24 (171.66.236.0 through 171.66.236.255) located at Stanford University
+*   171.66.236.0/24 (i.e. 171.66.236.0 through 171.66.236.255) Stanford University
-*   128.42.174.11 located at Rice University
+*   128.42.174.11 Rice University
-*   128.42.174.12 located at Rice University
+*   128.42.174.12 Rice University
-*   156.56.241.164 located at Indiana University
+*   156.56.241.164 Indiana University
-*   156.56.241.166 located at Indiana University
+*   156.56.241.166 Indiana University

-Note that you may need to separate these IP addresses from the Rice, Indiana, and Stanford subscription records and set up a new CLOCKSS subscription.
-These IP addresses are used for all development and testing as well as preservation for the CLOCKSS Archive.
-Contact us for information about how to configure IP Registry.
+Note: If you use IP Registry to manage IP access to your site, please enable access to two organizations via the IP Registry: LOCKSS Program and CLOCKSS Archive.

+The LOCKSS Program contains the range at Stanford University from which most of our operations occur, and the CLOCKSS Archive contains the remaining 4 necessary IP addresses located at two of our network nodes.

+To be clear, content will only be included in the CLOCKSS archive.
+If you would like your content to also be included in the Global LOCKSS Network please reach out to lockss-publishers@lockss.org.